simplesoftMX/multiplebackpropagation/readme.txt

 how much it overlaps).
 If someone has the time to remake this class it would be nice, although this application should be changed to take advantage of OpenGL or DirectX.

-NoelCtrls name obviously needs the name changed and the requirement of a license too.
+NoelCtrls name obviously needs the name changed.
 But for now I'm just trying to make the changes necessary to place the code online.